supplychain-info/jcon-workshop/README.md

 # LLM Powered App with Jakarta EE, MicroProfile, and LangChain4j

 This project leverages the power of Large Language Models (LLMs) in a Jakarta EE and MicroProfile-based application, utilizing LangChain4j for seamless integration.
-Originally inspired and adapted from [LangChain4j examples](https://github.com/langchain4j/langchain4j-examples), this repository has been extended to serve as a workshop for deploying and running the application in a Google Cloud Environment.
+Originally inspired and adapted from [LangChain4j examples](https://github.com/langchain4j/langchain4j-examples), this repository has been extended to serve as a workshop for deploying and running the application in a local environment

 ## Overview

 The application demonstrates how to build, secure, and deploy an LLM-powered application using Jakarta EE, MicroProfile, and LangChain4j.
-It is designed as a workshop with 8 comprehensive steps, guiding through everything from setting up the local environment to deploying the application in Google Kubernetes Engine (GKE) and Google Cloud Run.

 ### What You Will Learn

 - Setting up your local development environment for Jakarta EE and MicroProfile.
 - Integrating LangChain4j for leveraging Large Language Models in your application.
-- Containerizing your application with Docker.
+- Containerizing your application with Docker (or Podman).
 - Implementing security best practices for your application.
-- Deploying your application to Google Kubernetes Engine (GKE).
-- Deploying your application to Google Cloud Run.
-- Managing and scaling your application in a cloud environment.

 ## Prerequisites

 Before you begin, ensure you have the following installed:

 - JDK 17 or later
 - Maven
-- Docker
+- Docker (or PODMAN)
-- Google Cloud SDK
+- IDE

 ## Setup